Most interesting landmarks of Martinique

 - St. Pierre ruins – remnants of once beautiful city, the "Paris of Caribbean".
 St. Pierre was destroyed by the eruption in 1902, when almost all 20,000 inhabitants of the city died.

-Described wonders of Martinique
+Described landmarks of Martinique

 Every Caribbean island is beautiful, but Martinique could be among the most gorgeous ones.
 Island though is not very rich with outstanding natural landmarks, but there are numerous landmarks of colonial architecture.